yadvendersingh/stock-trade-engine/README.md

 ## How It Works

-1. The system creates an order book for each stock ticker using `MAX_TICKERS`
+1. Automated simulation creates an order book for each stock ticker using `MAX_TICKERS`
 2. `BUY` and `SELL` orders are added to their respective linked lists of the OrderBook of given ticker
 3. `BUY` orders are the match drivers.
 For each buy order, a separate thread from thread pool is started that attempts to match it with available sell orders.
 The time complexity of matching is `O(n)` as the thread linearly scans sell orders linkedlist
 4. Matching occurs when a buy order price is greater than or equal to a sell order price